osmandapp/docs/content/osmand/map/point-layers-on-map.md

 # Audio / Video notes on the map

-Audio / Video notes are user's made points on the map.
+Audio / Video notes are user's made points with audio/photo/video data on the map.
 Read about this feature [here](/osmand/plugins/audio-video-notes).

 ![AV POI](/assets/images/map/av_poi.png)